One of our greatest strengths is our people.

 In his free time Dr. Jones practices the art of Kung Fu and Qi Gong, enjoys reading about philosophies of ancient cultures, and spending time with his Bombay cat Fozzy.

 Robin Randall received his MD from Tulane University School of Medicine and an MPH from their School of Public Health.
 Over 10 years ago, Dr. Randall became Medical Director of the Edgewood Center for Children and Families, serving Severely Emotionally Disturbed (SED) children, youth and their families.
 Previously he served Westside Community Services and Walden House, Inc. as a consulting psychiatrist.
 Currently he is a volunteer Associate Clinical Professor at UCSF and also Site Director of the UCSF Child and Adolescent Psychiatry Training Program.

-Tom Squance is a British Registered Architect.
-Graduating from Sheffield University and achieving his full license from University of South London he has successfully led and managed architectural projects in United States, Europe and Southeast Asia.
-His experience in managing large team-orientated projects introduced him the to the practical applications of emotional competence.
+Tom Squance is a British Licensed Architect.
+He has successfully led and managed architectural projects in the United States, Europe and Southeast Asia.
+His experience in managing large team-orientated projects introduced him to the practical applications of emotional competence.
 He enthusiastically supports the mission of Equilibrium Dynamics and tries to apply its principles in his work.
 He has a passion for the beauty of good design and contributes to the Equilibrium Dynamics visual message whenever possible.
-Now resident in the Bay Area, he is a Senior Associate with BFHL Architects who specialize in Healthcare Architecture.
+Now resident in the Bay Area, he is Director of Capital Improvement Projects for Stanford Children's Health at Stanford.